feathersjs/feathers/index.md

 ## Validation and processing

-With the storage already implemented there are several ways to pre- or postprocess incoming and outgoing data.
+The next important step in any web application is validating and processing your data.
+With the MongoDB service functionality already implemented we have two options to extend the basic functionality.

 ### Service Extension

-The MongoDB service implementation uses the ES5 inheritance library [Uberproto](https://github.com/daffl/uberproto) so you can just `extend` the service object, process the Todo data and then pass it to the original method or add your own methods:
+The *feathers-mongodb* uses the ES5 inheritance library [Uberproto](https://github.com/daffl/uberproto).
+This allows us to `extend` the original object returned by the call to `mongodb(options)`, process the Todo data and then pass it to the original method or add our own methods:

 ```js
 var todoService = mongodb({